Download a FREE E-Book with 20 Easy Weeknight Dinners

 Once you have rolled all the dough into balls, bake at 350F for 18 minutes.
 Remove the almond cookies from the oven and cool on cooling rack.

-Yes!
 You can freeze these holiday almond cookies two ways.
-You can either freeze the fully baked cookies or roll the dough into balls and freeze the dough balls.
+You can either freeze the batch of fully baked cookies or roll the dough into balls and freeze the dough balls.

 • Healthy Almond Joy Cookies